Online registration for this program has closed. To check availability or if you would like further information, please call 505-983-1400 ext. 111.

 Participants are responsible for making their own housing arrangements in Santa Fe.
 On-campus accommodations are not currently available.

-Glenn Randall has been a full-time photographer, writer, and instructor for 40 years.
-He is a Contributing Editor for Outdoor Photographer magazine and in the course of his career over 1,800 of his photographs have been published, including 83 covers.
+Glenn Randall has been a full-time photographer, writer, and instructor for 43 years.
+He is a contributing editor for Outdoor Photographer magazine and in the course of his career over 2,000 of his photographs have been published, including 88 covers.
 He has also sold over 10,000 prints.